slint-ui/slint/editors/vscode/README.md

 This extensions comes with some tools to help with QA:

- * `npm run lint` and `npm run lint:fix` run the biome linter on the source code
+ * `pnpm lint` and `pnpm lint:fix` run the biome linter on the source code
- * `npm run syntax_check` run the typescript compiler
+ * `pnpm type-check` run the typescript compiler
- * `npm run test_grammar` run the tests on the TextMate grammar build into the extension
+ * `pnpm test_grammar` run the tests on the TextMate grammar build into the extension